kristina-voit/kristina-voit/readme.md

 ## Hi there! 👋
- I'm Kristina, 32 years old web developer in training from Munich, Germany.
+ I'm Kristina, a 32 years old web developer in training from Munich, Germany.

 ## Skills (in the making)
 - 👩🏻‍💻 HTML5, CSS3, JavaScript ES2020, React 17, styled-components, React Styleguidist, React Router